ceph/ceph-build/ansible/roles/ansible-jenkins/README.rst

 ansible-jenkins
 ===============

-This role will allow you to install a new Jenkins master from scratch or manage an existing instance.
+This role will allow you to install a new Jenkins server from scratch or manage an existing instance.

 It assumes the following: